cs-MohamedAyman/Linear-and-Nonlinear-Programming-Training/README.md

-# Linear-and-Nonlinear-Programming-Training
-Linear and Nonlinear Programming Training for computer science students.
+# Linear and Nonlinear Programming Training